bernicecpz/Unofficial_Tembusu_Page/README.md

   - To know which database you are using, enter "db" into the database. "meteor" is the default database.

 # Backing up the database steps
-+ Always export emails, UserProfiles and users
++ Always export emails
+  - UserProfiles and Users are good to have, for convenience.
+But if taking into perspective as to the app is being first used, the administrator would minimally requires the emails of the Tembusu members.
 + To export existing collection, use the following command:
   - __"mongoexport --host=[address:port] /d [database name] /c [collection name] /o [JSON filename]"__ (For Windows)
   - __"mongoexport --host [address:port] --db [database name] --collection [collection name] --output [JSON filename]"__ (For Linux/Unix)
 + Currently, all the json files have been consolidated into the folder named, "DB import collections".

+#Potential Add-ons:
++ Include device detection to make the web application to be mobile friendly.
+Suggestion: mystor:device-detection

 # Area(s) to note
 + Currently, the sandbox domain is used for the SMTP.
 As such, only authorized recipients will be able to use the sandbox domain provided by Mailgun.